peace-ranger/CTF-WriteUps/2023/backdoorCTF/(pwn) Baby Formatter/README.md

 ![binary_option_2.png](images/binary_option_2.png)

 As our input is echoed back as is, its a hint that there might be format string vulnerability present in the binary.
 I will not dive into the details of how format string vulns work.
-So if you need refresher or have no idea how format string attack works, consider watching these excellent videos by Liveoverflow from its [Binary Exploitation](https://www.youtube.com/playlist?list=PLhixgUqwRTjxglIswKp9mpkfPNfHkzyeN) playlist [Vidoes 0x11-0x13].
+So if you need refresher or have no idea how format string attack works, consider watching these excellent videos by Liveoverflow from its [Binary Exploitation](https://www.youtube.com/playlist?list=PLhixgUqwRTjxglIswKp9mpkfPNfHkzyeN) playlist (_vidoes 0x11-0x13_).
 Also this [tutorial](https://tc.gts3.org/cs6265/tut/tut05-fmtstr.html) on format string vuln is really helpful.

 Lets try with some `%p` to validate our suspicion.